GPS discipline module for the FE-5680A, FE-5650A and FE-405B frequency standardsDesigned by Geppetto Electronics in

 The FE-5680A and FE-5650A are rubidium oscillators that are widely available used on eBay.
 They have excellent medium and long term frequency stability, but by themselves they are not necessarily accurate (stability means that it maintains a single frequency without drifting, accuracy means that the frequency has a particular known value).
 This board includes a power supply for the oscillator and a phase monitoring and correction system that will trim the oscillator's output frequency against GPS.

 The board plugs directly into the oscillator's DB9 jack (for the 5650A or 405B a u.FL to SMA male pigtail is required).
-It has an SMA jack for an external GPS antenna (up to 100 mA of 5v or 3.3v power is supplied for amplified antennas), a mini-DIN-6 diagnostic connector (supplies the GPS PPS signal, a TTL serial diagnostic output stream, TTL serial I/O from the GPS module and 5v power), a power input jack, and two JST .1" two-pin jacks with the 10 MHz (15 MHz for the 405B) output.
+It has an SMA jack for an external GPS antenna (up to 100 mA of 5v or 3.3v power is supplied for active antennas), a mini-DIN-6 diagnostic connector (supplies the GPS PPS signal, a TTL serial diagnostic output stream, TTL serial I/O from the GPS module and 5v power), a power input jack, and a u.FL jack with the 10 MHz (15 MHz for the 405B) output.
 Each output is is separately buffered.
-One output is a 5V CMOS square wave, and the other is a 17 dBm sine wave.
+One output is a 5V CMOS square wave, and the other is a 10 dBm sine wave.
 Both outputs are 50Ω.

-The board requires (but does NOT include) a >30W 18-24 VDC power supply with a 2.1mm center-positive barrel connector (easily obtainable from a surplus laptop power supply) and an external GPS antenna (The jack is SMA and 5v power for active antennas is supplied).
+The board requires a >30W 15 VDC capable USB-C PD 2.0 or 3.0 power supply and an external GPS antenna (The jack is SMA and 5v or 3.3v power for active antennas is supplied).